Dorothy Speckard: Later life

-She worked as the "queen's starcher" to Henrietta Maria in 1626, and was rewarded with a gift of silver plate.
+She worked as the "queen's starcher" to Henrietta Maria in 1626, and made shirts for Charles I, and was rewarded with a gift of silver plate.
+Abraham and Dorothy must have managed a large workshop employing several seamstresses.

 In 1622 the couple bought land adjacent to the church of St Giles in the Fields in London and built a house.
 Zachary Bethell, a servant of the queen's wardrobe lived nearby.
 Abraham Speckard donated a stained-glass window in 1628 depicting "Abraham and Isaac".
 In 1630 he paid for a new churchyard wall in 1630, in which there was a private door into their garden.
 In his will, he requested to be buried in the church under his pew, his body to be carried from his lodging "through the back part into the churchyard with decency".

 In 1647 she petitioned Parliament on account of her poverty and received a grant of £100, of which she was paid £75 on 16 November 1647.

 She died in 1656.
 The door in the churchyard wall was blocked up in 1670.